Tailwind vs Bootstrap

 Why Tailwind Won

-The ecosystem. shadcn/ui changed the game.
-Copy-paste components that you own, styled with Tailwind, built on Radix primitives.
+The ecosystem, still. shadcn/ui changed the game and hasn't stopped - copy-paste components that you own, styled with Tailwind, built on Radix primitives.
 Beautiful, accessible, customizable.
+Bootstrap has nothing that competes with it.

 "Every Bootstrap site shares the same DNA.
 Tailwind sites can look like anything, because you're not fighting pre-built opinions."